IBM/SpectrumScale_ECE_OS_READINESS/README.md

 - This tool can run on RHEL 8 systems only with python3.
 This is due to dependencies that are not available on RHEL 8 series and python2.

 **PREREQUISITES:** Before running this tool you **must** install the software prerequisites.
 Those are:
- * RPM packages that are listed on on packages.json file.
+ * RPM packages that are listed on on packages.json file with a value of 0.
  * python-dmidecode and python-ethtool RPM packages.
- * nvme-cli RPM package if NVME are drive[s] exists in the system
+ * nvme-cli RPM package if NVME drive[s] exists in the system
  * storcli if SAS card[s] exists in the system
+ * megacli is not supported by ECE nor this tool as stated on the above linked "Minimum hardware requirements and precheck"

 The tool requires one parameter (--ip) to be passed, it has to be the local IP where RAID traffic is going to happen.
 It does not allow names of a node it must be an IPv4 address